What are Buoy Moorings?

 If your buoy mooring is within the Moreton Bay Marine Park and you need to replace your mooring block (whether it’s a concrete block or some other kind of device), the buoy mooring will need to be replaced with a new type of buoy mooring called an Environmentally Friendly Mooring (EFM) buoy mooring.
 You can find out more details about EFMs by following this link: http://hlw.org.au/initiatives/environmentally-friendly-moorings-sad-14646

-It is unlawful to replace a buoy mooring with traditional block and tackle with a similar buoy mooring in the Moreton Bay Marine Park.
+It is unlawful to replace a traditional block and tackle buoy mooring with a similar traditional buoy mooring in the Moreton Bay Marine Park.
 Please contact us to let us know if you establish an EFM because this will help to inform our planning for transition to EFMs.

 Can I sell or transfer my buoy mooring?

-If you sell or otherwise dispose of the nominated vessel for your mooring you can either nominate a suitable replacement vessel* for that mooring within 90 days of the date of disposal of the original nominated vessel (you must provide proof of registration in the buoy mooring authority holder’s name) or you may surrender the authority.
+If you sell or otherwise dispose of the vessel for your buoy mooring you can either nominate a suitable replacement vessel* for that mooring within 30 days of the date of disposal of the original vessel (you must provide proof of registration in the buoy mooring authority holder’s name) or you may surrender the authority.
 Following an assessment process, GCWA may be able to offer the location for the buoy mooring to the next person on the waiting list for that buoy mooring area.
-The buoy mooring authority does not “own” the location of the sea bed for the buoy mooring and the buoy mooring authority does not hold any value.
+The holder of the buoy mooring authority does not “own” the location of the sea bed for the buoy mooring and the buoy mooring authority does not hold any value.
 The buoy mooring authority is an approval to do something – i.e. establish a buoy mooring.

-*suitable replacement vessel means a vessel greater than 6 metres and/or non-trailerable, which in the view of GCWA is suitable to use the buoy mooring.
-The buoy mooring authority holder must notify GCWA if they intend to change the nominated vessel, to allow an assessment of space requirements (depth and swing) for the location of the buoy mooring.
+*suitable replacement vessel means a vessel greater than 6 metres, which in the view of GCWA, is suitable to use the buoy mooring.
+The buoy mooring authority holder must notify GCWA if he or she intends to change the vessel, to allow an assessment of space requirements (depth and swing) for the location of the buoy mooring.
 Please make enquiries with GCWA before purchasing a replacement vessel.